How to Close the Sale

 It was actually the time that I reluctantly obeyed my own Rule #1.
 I had a referral from a colleague that could have been an exciting project, but it began to spill over into over-commitment territory.
 I had to put an end to it, so I let them know that any more resources would require payment.
 I went so far as to invoice them for future services, without expecting to hear back, but to make the point clear (to them as well as myself).

-Months later, I got a call letting me know they were going to pay the invoice, and they wanted to schedule a project start date.
+Months later, I got a call letting me know they were going to pay the invoice online, and they wanted to schedule a project start date.
 They ended up being a great client to work with and the project produced an ongoing relationship.

 For more closing advice or to speak with Ray Simon about a Salesforce.com implementation, visit www.enpio.com.